galvez/fabula/README.md

-**Fabula** offers yet another alternative to this case, which is to add a `<string>` block with an identifier, that can later be referenced by an alternatively recognizable syntax for the special `local append` command:
+**Fabula** offers yet another alternative to this case, which is to add a `<string>` block with an identifier, that can later be referenced by an alternatively recognizable syntax for the special `append` command:

 ```xml
 <fabula>